-• N.C.
+N.C.
 Itemized Deductions

-Charitable Contribution Limitation - North Carolina does not allow an individual to deduct qualified contributions of up to 100% of federal adjusted gross income ("AGI").
-For N.C. income tax purposes, an individual may only deduct qualified contributions of up to 60% of AGI.
-(For more information on charitable contributions, see Page 20.)
+Charitable Contribution Limitation - North Carolina does not allow an individual to deduct qualified contributions of up to 100% of federal AGI.
+For N.C. income tax purposes, an individual may only deduct qualified contributions of up to 60% of federal AGI.
+(For more information on charitable contributions, see page 20.)

-Medical and Dental Expense Deduction - North Carolina allows an individual to deduct medical and dental expenses that exceed 7.5% of federal adjusted gross income.
-(For more information on medical and dental expenses, see Page 20.)
+Medical and Dental Expense Deduction - North Carolina now permanently allows an individual to deduct medical and dental expenses that exceed 7.5% of federal AGI.
+(For more information on medical and dental expenses, see page 20.)